3 Capital structure

 Swisscom Ltd has issued no participation certificates.See report

 3.6 Limitations on transferability and nominee registrations

 Swisscom has issued special regulations governing the registration of trustees and nominees in the share register.
-To facilitate tradability of the company’s shares on the stock exchange, the Articles of Incorporation allow the Board of Directors, by means of regulations or agreements, to permit the fiduciary entry of registered shares with voting rights by trustees and nominees exceeding the threshold of 5%, provided they disclose their trustee capacity.
-In addition, they must be subject to supervision by a banking or financial market supervisory authority or otherwise provide the necessary assurance of acting for the account of one or more unrelated parties.
+To facilitate tradability of the company’s shares on the stock exchange, the Articles of Incorporation allow the Board of Directors, by means of regulations or agreements, to permit the fiduciary entry of registered shares with voting rights by trustees and nominees in excess of the 5% threshold, provided they disclose their trustee capacity.
+In addition, they must be subject to supervision by a banking or financial market supervisory authority or otherwise provide the necessary assurance that they are acting for the account of one or more unrelated parties.
 They must also be able to provide evidence of the names, addresses and holdings of the beneficial owners of the shares.
-In accordance with this provision in the Articles of Incorporation, which can be revised with an absolute majority of the voting shares cast, the Board of Directors has issued regulations governing the entry of trustees and nominees in the Swisscom Ltd share register.
+This provision of the Articles of Incorporation may be changed by resolution of the Annual General Meeting; an absolute majority of valid votes cast is required.
+In accordance with this provision, the Board of Directors has issued regulations governing the entry of trustees and nominees in the Swisscom Ltd share register.
 The entry of trustees and nominees as shareholders with voting rights is subject to application and the conclusion of an agreement specifying the entry restrictions and disclosure obligations of the trustee or nominee.
-In particular, each trustee or nominee undertakes, within the limit of 5%, to request entry as a shareholder with voting rights for the account of an individual beneficial owner for no more than 0.5% of the registered share capital of Swisscom Ltd entered in the commercial register.
+In particular, each trustee or nominee undertakes, within the limit of 5%, to request entry as a shareholder with voting rights for any given individual beneficial owner for no more than 0.5% of the registered share capital of Swisscom Ltd entered in the commercial register.

 3.7 Convertible bonds, debenture bonds and options

 Swisscom has no convertible bonds outstanding.
 Details of the debenture bonds are given in Note 26 to the consolidated financial statements.See report